Sea Kayak Guide Training

 The Lake Superior Guides’ Manual and Scenarios Booklet are included with registration.
 Both provide a solid set of reference and study notes for course participants.
 Our Guides’ Manual sets the standards for sea kayak leadership on the Great Lakes.
 We will refer to the Scenarios Booklet for case studies and based-on-a-true-story simulations.

-Typical Schedule: For 2016 we plan Monday/Tuesday at Naturally Superior Adventures base with Bonnie Perry and guide leaders to cover on water group leadership, paddling, risk management and scenarios for guides.
-On Wednesday following trip planning/packing we head out on a two night trip for first hand group guiding practice, scenarios and skills.
+Typical Schedule: Monday/Tuesday we start at our base covering on-water group leadership, paddling, risk management and scenarios for guides.
+On Wednesday, following trip planning/packing we head out on a two night trip for first hand group guiding practice, scenarios and skills.
 Completing pre-course assignments and reading materials will help you get the most from this course.

 While on trip each participant will have the opportunity to lead the group through and be responsible for dealing with typical day-to-day and possible emergency scenarios encountered on typical guided sea kayak tours.